Leadership Awards

 2022 - Dakota Leget & Desiree Franklin

-Zenith Award
+Zenith

 Description

-According to Merriam-Webster's Dictionary "When you reach the zenith, you're at the top, the pinnacle, the summit, the peak."
-Thus, the Zenith Award is presented to one or two outstanding students who have demonstrated exemplary service over a period of two years or more to UMD student organizations, the University, and the community.
+The Zenith Award is presented to one or two outstanding students who have demonstrated exemplary service over a period of two years or more to UMD student organizations, the University, and the community.
 This prestigious honor is reserved for undergraduate students who anticipate graduating within one semester following the award or have graduated one semester prior to the award ceremony.

 • Academic Status: Candidates must be undergraduate UMD students who either expect to graduate within one semester following the award or have graduated one semester preceding the award.

-• Exemplary Service: Nominees must have demonstrated outstanding service, showcasing a sustained commitment to making a positive impact on UMD student organizations, the University, and the broader community.
+• History of Exemplary Service: Nominees must demonstrate a proven track record of at least two years of exemplary service.
+This history should showcase a deep, sustained commitment to making a meaningful impact within UMD student organizations, the University, and the broader community, consistently exceeding expectations in their service roles.

 • Leadership Impact: The award seeks individuals whose service contributions have had a notable and positive influence on the groups and communities they have served.